lilyosah/tech-knowledgebase/Software-Engineering/DevOps.md

 Other uses for [[Feature Flags]] - In file

 ### Caching
-Page caching: cache an entire page; request doesn't even hit Rails
+==Page caching:== cache an entire page; request doesn't even hit Rails
 - Output of entire controller action is cached to disk
 - Requires some configuration in the webserver or caching front-end
 - Requires application to explicitly invalidate cached entries (“sweepers”)

-Action caching: Like page caching, but can accommodate before actions on controller methods
+==Action caching:== Like page caching, but can accommodate before actions on controller methods

-Fragment caching (“Russian Doll caching”): arbitrary reusable parts of a page’s output are cached to avoid having to re-render them
+==Fragment caching (“Russian Doll caching”):== arbitrary reusable parts of a page’s output are cached to avoid having to re-render them
+- In [[Ruby Rails]], fragment caching is done lazily.
+When the controller method runs and "makes" a query, it actually just makes an object that **can** make the query if it actually needs to be made.
+The actual query won't be made until the values from the query are needed in the view.
 - Template rendering is one of the slowest aspects of a Rails app; fragment caching is designed to address this limitation
 - Termed “Russian Doll” caching because partials and nested partials can easily be cached
 - Routing engine and dispatcher are still involved in requests